asimsinan/VibeCoding/README.md

 **Prompt**: *"Build a kanban project management app with drag-and-drop tasks, user authentication, and team workspaces, using Next.js, TypeScript, Tailwind, Supabase."*

 ### [Challenge 11: Video Conference](./VideoConference) (Built in 6.5 hours)
-**Prompt**: *"Build a video conferencing web app with room creation, screen sharing, and chat, using Next.js, TypeScript, Tailwind, WebRTC + WebSockets (via Ably)."*
+**Prompt**: *"Build a video conferencing web app with room creation, screen sharing, and chat, using Next.js, TypeScript, Tailwind, socket.io."*
 ### Future Challenges
 The difficulty will gradually increase with more complex prompts and requirements.